-It has been observed also previously [27] that the MEG of a handset antenna depends on which side of the head the user holds the handset.
-In [27], the average user influence at 1800 MHz frequency was found to be a loss of 10 dB for a helical antenna, and 3 dB for a patch antenna.
-In our analysis the average decrease in MEG due to the user was 0.8 dB, 3.3 dB and 2.8 dB for the measured GSM1800 and the simulated MEMO and PIFA, respectively.
-However, we only modeled the head of the user (also the shoulders for the measured handset), and not the hand or full body, which partly explains the difference.
+It also has been observed previously [27] that the MEG of a handset antenna depends on the side of the head on which the user holds the handset.
+In [27], the average user influence at 1800-MHz frequency was found to be a loss of 10 dB for a helical antenna and 3 dB for a patch antenna.
+In our analysis, the average decrease in MEG due to the user was 0.8, 3.3, and 2.8 dB for the measured GSM1800 and the simulated MEMO and PIFA, respectively.
+However, we only modeled the head of